marcadrian20/Dealership-Management-System/README.md

 ~Inventory Management(barely): Add, remove and modify cars from the lot.Each car has a manufacturer,model,year,KMs,style and condition to it.

 ## Planned for the future:
-~Customer account system
+1. Customer account system
-~Employee management system
+2. Employee management system
-~Car ratings and reviews
+3 .Car ratings and reviews
-~Top picks
+4. Top picks
-~Car booking
+5. Car booking
-~Car maintenance services
+6. Car maintenance services